yuvaldori/gigaspaces-wiki-jekyll/_includes/COM/xap101/ops-async-extension.markdown

 {%section%}
-When running on Java8 it is possible to have even simpler space API with the AsyncExtension.
+When running with Java8, it is possible to have an even simpler Space API with the `AsyncExtension`.
-AsyncExtension subsitute the space AsyncFuture with Java8 CompletableFuture and thus can make the code more fuluent.
+AsyncExtension substituts the Space `AsyncFuture` with the Java8 `CompletableFuture` and thus can make the code more fluent.

-There is no need to retrieve the entire data set from the space to the client side , iterate the result set and perform the aggregation.
-This would be an expensive activity as it might return large amount of data into the client application.
-The Aggregators allow you to perform the entire aggregation activity at the space side avoiding any data retrieval back to the client side.
+There is no need to retrieve the entire data set from the Space to the client side , iterate the result set and perform the aggregation.
+This would be an expensive activity as it might return a large amount of data into the client application.
+The `Aggregators` allow you to perform the entire aggregation activity at the Space side avoiding any data retrieval back to the client side.
 {%endsection%}